BhavaniBairi/Phonepe-Pulse-Data-Visualization-and-Exploration/README.md

 Quick Configuration Guide:
 -----------------------------
 To get the quick access to the different packages of python:
-Create a virtual evnironment under the folder in which you are creating python(.py) file in Visual Studio Code and install below packages in cmd prompt:
+Create a virtual evnironment under the folder in which you are creating python(.py) file in Visual Studio Code and install below packages in cmd prompt and import them:

 - import os
 - import json